lindenb/jvarkit/docs/WesCnvSvg.md

       Default: -1
   * -B, --bed, -b, --capture
       BED Capture.
 Regions to be observed.
+    -css, --css
+      custom svg css stylesheet
+    -x, --extend
+      Extend each region in the bed by 'x' bases.
+If the argument ends with '%' it is interpreted as a percentage.
     --filter
       A filter expression.
 Reads matching the expression will be filtered-out.
       Empty String means 'filter out nothing/Accept all'.
 See https://github.com/lindenb/jvarkit/blob/master/src/main/resources/javacc/com/github/lindenb/jvarkit/util/bio/samfilter/SamFilterParser.jj